Zaku: MS-06F2 Zaku II Type F2

 First appeared in Mobile Suit Gundam 0083: Stardust Memory, design by Hajime Katoki.
 Near the end of the One Year War, the Zeonic Company introduced an upgraded version of the MS-06F Zaku II, called MS-06F2 or Type F2.
-This upgraded model featured improved armor around the cockpit and a new Minovsky fusion reactor which was approximately 4% more powerful than the regular F-type's.
-It was also lighter than the previous model, making it more fuel efficient and giving it a longer flight time, as well as overall improved performance.
+This upgraded model featured improved armor around the cockpit and a new Minovsky fusion reactor approximately 4% more powerful than the regular F-type's.
+It was also lighter than the previous model, making it more fuel efficient and giving it a longer flight time and overall improved performance.
 After the One Year War, F2s were still in use.
-Some retained by Zeon remnants, as well as units captured by the Federation, which were usually used as aggressor units in squadrons conducting pilot training and mobile suit field testing.
+Some were retained by Zeon remnants and units captured by the Federation, which were usually used as aggressor units in squadrons conducting pilot training and mobile suit field testing.

 MS-06FZ Zaku II Last Mass Production Type (Zaku Kai)

-First appeared in Mobile Suit Gundam 0080: War in the Pocket, design by Yutaka Izubuchi.
+First appeared in Mobile Suit Gundam 0080: War in the Pocket, designed by Yutaka Izubuchi.
 Developed very late during the One Year War as part of the "United Maintenance Plan", the MS-06FZ Zaku II Kai (Kai (改, Modified)) was an improved and redesigned version of the Zaku II.
 The United Maintenance Plan was an effort by the Zeon military to simplify the production of their different types of mobile suits by standardizing parts and systems where possible.

 Due to the MS-06FZ Zaku II Kai's late introduction into the One Year War, only a handful of the units were produced.
 Few, if any, of the mobile suits survived the war.
-Originally the OVA staff for Gundam 0080 intended for the FZ to be a Retcon Revision to the Zaku II.
-The Toy arm of Bandai came up with a separate back story in order to keep selling both the 1979 and the new zaku as model kits. the picture book MS Era illustrated by the same team still depicts the original concept.
+Originally, the OVA staff for Gundam 0080 intended for the FZ to be a retcon revision to the Zaku II.
+The Toy arm of Bandai came up with a separate backstory in order to keep selling both the 1979 and the new Zaku as model kits.
+The picture book MS Era illustrated by the same team still depicts the original concept.